Home > Insights > Investing > Americans Should Avoid Owning Shares in a Non-U.S. Mutual Fund

 PFIC compliant investments

 It is necessary for all American expatriates to understand that international financial planning complications are magnified by the various tax regimes affecting cross-border or international investors.
-PFIC rules are just one of many reasons why American investors need to keep their investment funds in U.S. accounts, even if they are investing globally.
+PFIC rules are just one of many reasons why need to keep their investment funds in U.S. accounts, even if they are investing globally.

 A thorough analysis of the tax, reporting, cost, and security issues of foreign investments invariably leads to the conclusion that savvy American investors must remain globally invested and avoid holding foreign mutual funds.
 Moreover, do so through U.S. financial institutions with experienced cross-border financial advisers to help navigate the myriad of tax and regulatory issues.